BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Divine Purpose**

-This talent synergises very well with Awakening but since Divine Purpose is rng this loses quite a bit of value for Venthyr in keys because you never want your throughput to be rng dependent.
+This talent synergies very well with Awakening but since Divine Purpose is rng this loses quite a bit of value for Venthyr in keys because you never want your throughput to be rng dependent.

 **Holy Avenger**